Ramon Tribulietx: Coaching career

 Having gained a degree in physical education at the Institut Nacional d'Educació Física de Catalunya in 1998, Tribulietx's first foray into management came as the assistant coach of newly promoted Segunda División B side UE Sant Andreu.
 The next season, Tribulietx moved to UE Figueres at the same level and, after the club's dissolution, moved to UE Castelldefels.

 Tribulietx became the assistant manager at Auckland City under Paul Posa in 2008.
-In 2010, he was named as co-manager of Auckland City along with Aaron McFarland; Tribulietx took full control of the club following the 2010–11 season, and has remained at the club since, topping the league in six out of his eight seasons and winning the playoff series three times.
+In 2010, he was named as co-manager of Auckland City along with Aaron McFarland; Tribulietx took full control of the club following the 2010–11 season, topping the league in six out of his eight seasons and winning the playoff series three times.

 Tribulietx won seven consecutive OFC Champions League titles between 2011 and 2017, the highest consecutive streak of any manager for any continental or international competition.
-As a result, Auckland City has qualified for seven consecutive Club World Cup competitions.
+As a result, Auckland City has qualified for seven consecutive FIFA Club World Cup competitions.
 Tribulietx guided the Navy Blues to a historic third-placed finish in the 2014 FIFA Club World Cup, falling to Copa Libertadores champions San Lorenzo in extra time in the semi-final before defeating Cruz Azul in a penalty shootout in the third-placed playoff.

 In addition to his management duties at Auckland City, Tribulietx has also enjoyed external coaching roles, acting as technical advisor for the Canada women's national football team at the 2012 Summer Olympics (winning an eventual bronze medal), and for the Solomon Islands national football team during the 2016 OFC Nations Cup.

 On 10 December 2021, he was hired by FC Akron Tolyatti in the Russian second-tier Russian Football National League.
 He left Akron on 2 March 2022 due to the Russian invasion of Ukraine.

+On 1 May 2024, He was appointed as United City's new head coach following the resignation of Romanian former footballer and current manager Marian Mihail.